The North Coast celebrates the Fourth of July

-A wide range of activities will be taking place across Tillamook and Clatsop Counties to celebrate the Fourth of July, with several beginning as early as July 1.
+A wide range of activities will be taking place across Tillamook and Clatsop Counties to celebrate the Fourth of July.

 Tillamook County: